Semi-Synchronous Federated Learning for Energy-Efficient Training and Accelerated Convergence in Cross-Silo Settings: Federated Learning Environment

-\textbf{Execution Pipeline.} Algorithm \ref{alg:METIS} describes the execution pipeline within Metis for synchronous, semi-synchronous and asynchronous communication protocols.
-In synchronous and semi-synchronous protocols, the controller waits for all the participating learners to finish training on their local training dataset before it computes a community model, distribute it to the learners, and proceed to the next global iteration.
+\paragraph{Execution Pipeline.} Algorithm \ref{alg:METIS} describes the execution pipeline within Metis for synchronous, semi-synchronous and asynchronous communication protocols.
+In synchronous and semi-synchronous protocols, the controller waits for all the participating learners to finish their local training task before it computes a community model, distribute it to the learners, and proceed to the next global iteration.
 In asynchronous protocols, the controller computes a community model whenever a single learner finishes its local training, using the caching mechanism, and sends the new model to the learner.
 In all cases, the controller assigns a contribution value $p_k$ to the local model $w_k$ that a learner $k$ shares with the community.
-For synchronous and asynchronous FedAvg (SyncFedAvg and AsyncFedAvg), this value is statically defined and based on the size of the learner's local training dataset, $D_k^T$.
+For synchronous and asynchronous FedAvg (SyncFedAvg and AsyncFedAvg), this value is statically defined and based on the size of the learner's local training dataset, $\left|D_k^T\right|$.
 For other weighting schemes, such as FedRec, the \textsc{Staleness} procedure computes it dynamically.

-The \textsc{ClientOpt} procedure implements the local training of each learner.
-A learner performs a number of local steps that are either based in terms of epochs/batches or the maximum scheduled time (see eq. \ref{eq:SemiSynchronousScheduling}).
-This information is passed to every learner through the metadata, $meta$, collection.
-Finally, a learner can use either Momentum SGD or FedProx as its local SGD solver.
+The \textsc{LearnerOpt} procedure implements the local training of each learner.
+The local training task assignment information is passed to every learner through the metadata, $meta$, collection.
+Finally, a learner trains on its local model using either Vanilla SGD, Momentum SGD or FedProx as its local SGD solver.